apowers313/piwallcontrol/README.md

 ### 5. rc.local (optional)
 Add the following lines to the bottom of `/etc/rc.local` to start the PiWall at boot:
 - `sudo -u pi /home/pi/bin/allwallstart -b -r &` : start the PiWall with the default playlist (whichever one was last).
 The `-b` argument is for boot, which causes `allwallstart` to wait an extra 30 seconds before doing its thing, so that all the tiles have a chance to finish booting.
+Note: if you do this and your power goes out at 3am and then comes back on, you PiWall will turn back on at 3am.
+Just warning you.
 - `sudo -u pi node /home/pi/bin/wallremote.js &` : start the PiWall remote control webserver, described below.

 ### 6. crontab (optional)
 Add `allwallon` and `allwalloff` to your [crontab](http://crontab.org/) to have your TVs turn on and off at specific times of day.

 ### 7. Install Workflow and VideoWall Remote (optional)
+Make sure that wallremote.js is running: `node ~/bin/wallremote.js`.
+You can verify that it is working right by going to `http://<your host>:8080/list`, which should list all your media files.

 Download and install [Workflow](https://workflow.is/) on your iOS device.

 The `VideoWall Remote` workflow can be found [here](https://workflow.is/workflows/a604131dd20f4a259825cd9e026d7881) or by searching for `VideoWall Remote` in the workflow app.

 # Using the Scripts
-- allwallstart - stop all previously running scripts, turn on all TVs, start player on all tiles, start streaming specified video
+- allwallstart - stop all previously running scripts, copy the local ~/.piwall to each tile, turn on all TVs, start player on all tiles, start streaming specified video
 - allwallstop - stop all previously running scripts
 - allwallon - use HDMI CEC to turn on all TVs
 - allwalloff - use HDMI CEC to turn off all TVs